-Alex: Please no. There are methods of deciding what’s true that are reliable, verifiable, falsifiable, testable, and open to revision when incorrect.
-They are much better than believing something is true just because your group believes it’s true.
+Alex: Please no. There are great methods of deciding what’s true that are reliable, verifiable, falsifiable, testable, and open to revision when incorrect.
+They’re much better than believing something is true just because your group believes it’s true.

 Charlie: Sure, but those methods have flaws.

 Alex: They do, but the people who use those methods are constantly working to correct the flaws.
 People who use group allegiance to decide what’s true don’t do that.

 Charlie: The only reason my group doesn’t do that is because my group is flawless.

 Alex: What makes you sure about that?
 Put another way: If your group’s ideas ever did have a flaw, how would you know?